Why RFPs often suck – and 8 ways to make them better

 A version of this article was published in Municipal World, February 2017

-✯ Municipal World Insider and Executive Members: You might also be interested in Denis Chamberland’s article: To flip or not to flip – deciding a tie bid by a coin toss. or in Note that you can now access the complete collection of past articles (and more) from your membership dashboard.
+✯ Municipal World Insider and Executive Members: You might also be interested in Denis Chamberland’s article: To flip or not to flip – deciding a tie bid by a coin toss.
+Note that you can now access the complete collection of past articles (and more) from your membership dashboard.

 John Lewis is President and Founder of Intelligent Futures – a firm that works at the intersection of urbanism, sustainability, and engagement.
 The firm has won awards from the Canadian Institute of Planners, the Alberta Professional Planners Institute, and the International Association for Public Participation.